George Paxinos

-George Paxinos (Γιώργος Παξινός, born 6 December 1944) is a Greek Australian neuroscientist, born in Ithaca, Greece.
+George Paxinos (Γιώργος Παξινός; born 6 December 1944) is a Greek Australian neuroscientist, born in Ithaca.
 He completed his BA in psychology at the University of California at Berkeley and his PhD at McGill University in Montreal, Canada.
 After a postdoctoral year at Yale University, he moved to the School of Psychology of the University of New South Wales in Sydney, Australia.
 He is currently an NHMRC Senior Principal Research Fellow at Neuroscience Research Australia and Scientia Professor of Medical Sciences at the University of New South Wales.

 He is a fellow of the Australian Academy of Science, the Australian Academy of Social Sciences in Australia, and the Australian Academy of Health and Medical Sciences.
 He was also awarded a Distinguished Fellow of the Royal Society of New South Wales in 2019.
 Paxinos is a corresponding member of the Academy of Athens, and the only Australian with this award.